 The women in the US study were in their mid-sixties and the majority were overweight - and it happens that age and excess weight are two factors which themselves increase the risk of breast cancer.
 (In the UK, the risk of being diagnosed with breast cancer increases from about 1 in 1900 women aged less than 30, to 1 in 15 women by the age of 70.
 Being overweight or obese can increase the risk very significantly, while regular exercise decreases it.)
+"Oestrogen-only HRT doesn't seem to increase the risk of breast cancer at all, and combined HRT only increases it slightly"

 In fact, oestrogen-only HRT doesn't seem to increase the risk of breast cancer at all, and combined HRT only increases it slightly - not more than the combined hormonal contraceptive does.
 This risk returns to normal once you stop taking combined HRT.
 Never giving birth represents a far larger increase in risk.
 (Multiple births and breastfeeding reduces risk significantly.)
 In other words: there does seem to be a small increase in breast cancer diagnoses among women who take combined HRT, but there are a number of lifestyle and reproductive factors that actually represent a greater increase in risk than HRT does.
-Take a look at the images below to compare the various lifestyle and reproductive risk factors:
+Take a look at the images overleaf to compare the various lifestyle and reproductive risk factors: